All Episodes

 But the rest of the media is controlled by the Jews.

-Gee, wish we had more people like him, intellectual.
+Ron Schiller, this brilliant, unique, gee, wish we had more people like him, intellectual, head honcho, the NPR foundation.

-Um the Jews do kind of control the media.
+The Jews do kind of control the media.

-In a sense, you know, Palestinian viewpoints, yeah, the red eye, Palestinian viewpoints is NPR is one of the few places has the courage to really present it.
+In a sense, you know, Palestinian viewpoints, yeah, the red eye, Palestinian viewpoints is NPR is one of few places has the courage to really present it.

 It's kind of a joke.